andreipfeiffer/css-in-js/README.md

 - it doesn't allow arbitrary seletors / nesting, which is a good thing, because it enforces good practices and consistency;
 - it is framework anostic;

-As a conclusion, it wants to be a powerful solution with very interesting features, but it's not mature yet.
-As far as we see, it mostly designed towards more static solutions.
-Dynamic styling seems to be difficult to handle, and it's probably not the selling point.
+As a conclusion, it wants to be a powerful solution with very interesting and unique set of features, but it's not mature yet.
+As far as we see, it's currently mostly designed towards more static solutions.
+Dynamic styling seems to be difficult to handle, at least for the moment.

 <br />